krasserm/bot-with-plan/gba/tools/search/README.md

      - json
    ```

-See [model serving](../../../README.md#model-serving) for instructions on how to serve the Llama 3 model used by these tools.
+See [getting started](../../../README.md#getting-started) for instructions how to serve the Llama 3 model used by these tools.

 ### Usage